Kurt Huber

-Kurt Huber (24 October 1893 – 13 July 1943) was a university professor and resistance fighter with the anti-Nazi group White Rose.
+Kurt Huber (24 October 1893 – 13 July 1943) was a German university professor and resistance fighter with the anti-Nazi group White Rose.
 For his involvement he was imprisoned and guillotined.

 Early life

 Huber was born in Chur, Switzerland, to German parents.
 He was raised in Stuttgart and later, after his father's death, in Munich.
 As a young child, he had suffered acute diphtheria.
 His larynx had been slit to save his life, but he never completely recovered.
 For the rest of his life, he walked with a heavy limp and had trouble speaking.
-Regardless of this, Huber, who showed an aptitude for such subjects as music, philosophy and psychology, became a professor of Psychology and Music in 1926 at the Ludwig Maximilian University of Munich.
+Regardless of this, Huber, who showed an aptitude for such subjects as music, philosophy and psychology, became a professor of psychology and music in 1926 at the Ludwig Maximilian University of Munich.
 Huber never let his disabilities stop him.
-During his teaching, he was known for teaching classes that did not push Nazi ideology, which made him a favorite with the University students.
+During his teaching, he was known for teaching classes that did not push Nazi ideology, which made him a favorite with the university students.